-A piercing blister is a blister or pimple that contains pus which is often caused by poor piercing technique, not properly caring for the piercing, or an allergic reaction to the jewelry.
-On the contrary, a piercing bump could be one of three things: a hypertrophic scar that has formed inside of the piercing, an abscess of infectious fluid trapped under or behind the piercing, or a cyst caused by an obstruction of dead skin cells or hair.
+A piercing blister is a blister or pimple that contains pus.
+It is often caused by poor piercing technique, not properly caring for the piercing, or an allergic reaction to the jewelry.
+A piercing bump could be one of three things: a hypertrophic scar that has formed inside of the piercing, an abscess of infectious fluid trapped under or behind the piercing, or a cyst caused by an obstruction of dead skin cells or hair.

-Hypertrophic scarring is caused by a loss of collagen due to trauma in and around the piercing site, and you shouldn't delay treatment if it happens to you.
+Lastly, hypertrophic scarring is caused by an increase in collagen due to trauma in and around the piercing site, and you shouldn't delay treatment if it happens to you.
 First, size down your jewelry's gauge (with professional guidance, of course) to avoid undue pressure on the wound.
-Then, perform a daily, gentle oil massage to dissolve the blister before it becomes a permanent scar.
-Rosehip seed oil, like The Ordinary's 100% Organic Cold-Pressed Rose Hip Seed Oil ($11), is preferred.
+Then, perform a daily, gentle oil massage to soften the scar tissue over time.
+Rosehip seed oil, like The Ordinary's 100% Organic Cold-Pressed Rose Hip Seed Oil ($10), is preferred.

 Keep reading to learn how to manage any unsightly blisters because that new piercing does look super cool.